victorvoermans/sumtype/README.md

 # SumType

 [SumType](https://victorvoermans.github.io/sumtype/) is a tool for Sumerologists for typing out fully formatted transliterations of Sumerian.
-Below is an example.
+Example:

 ### Input